 The reality of this ruling is that both Plaintiff and Defendant will have to deal with offers of judgment and offers of settlement under O.C.G.A. § 9-11-68 for years to come.

 At Breakfield & Associates, Attorneys, John Breakfield welcomes anyone with any § 9-11-68 or Personal Injury questions to Call or Email.
 Please remember that all personal injury initial consultations are free of charge.

 About the author: John Breakfield is an attorney with Breakfield & Associates, Attorneys in Gainesville, Georgia and handles matters regarding those injured by the negligence and fault of others.
-The law office of Breakfield & Associates, Attorneys can assist clients throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), White County (Cleveland), Lumpkin County (Dahlonega), Gwinnett County (Buford, Sugar Hill, Lawrenceville), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), and all of Northeast Georgia.
+The law office of Breakfield & Associates, Attorneys can assist clients throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), Jackson County (Jefferson, Braselton) White County (Helen, Cleveland), Lumpkin County (Dahlonega), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), and all of Northeast Georgia.

 This article should not be considered nor relied upon as legal advice since it is only intended for general overview and informational purposes.
 Please consult with an attorney on your specific situation in order to determine an appropriate legal course of action.